How to be Become a Personal Trainer in the UK (Guide for 2026)

 What qualifications do I need to become a personal trainer?

 To become a qualified personal trainer you’ll need a Level 2 Gym Instructor qualification and the Level 3 Personal Trainer qualification.
 Both should be accredited by a nationally recognised professional body.
 In the UK the Fitness industry standard is CIMSPA, and your education provider should work with a credible Awarding Body, such as Focus Awards.
+You can read more about the different awarding bodies and accreditations in our guide.

 If you study the essential qualifications full time you could qualify as a Personal Trainer with T2 Fitness within as little as 10 days face-to-face study, which is partnered with online study to supplement more of the theory work.
 This involves completing an accredited Level 2 Gym Instructor course along with a Level 3 Personal Trainer course.
 Both courses can be taken as a combined diploma at T2 Fitness which can fast track your learning and save you money along the way.